master-q/masterq-docs/presentations/20170807_riken_aics/20170807_riken_aics.md

 ![inline](draw/iceberg_of_errors.png)

-# How to watch the iceberg, more?
+# How about watch more iceberg?
 ![background](img/iceberg.png)

 ![inline](draw/iceberg_more.png)